rishita3003/Employee-Management-System/README.md

 * **Employee Registration**: Admins can register new employees through the Admin Dashboard.
 * **Attendance and Leave Management**: Employees can mark their attendance and apply for leaves through their dashboard.

+# Backend Overview

+The backend of the Employee Management System is built with Node.js and Express.js, providing a robust API for the frontend React application.
+It interacts with a MySQL database to manage employee data, authentication, and other functionalities essential to the system.
+Below are key components of the backend:

+# Core Dependencies

+ * ***Express.js:*** Utilized for creating the server and handling API requests.
+ * ***MySQL2:*** Facilitates connection and interaction with the MySQL database.
+ * ***BCrypt:*** Manages password hashing for secure storage and verification.
+ * ***CORS:*** Configured to allow requests from the frontend domain.
+ * ***Express-session:*** Manages user sessions for authentication and state management.

+# Key Features

+* **Authentication**

+  * ***User Login:*** Validates user credentials and establishes a session.
+Utilizes BCrypt for password comparison.
+  * ***User Registration:*** Supports registering new users (admin registration demonstrated) with hashed passwords stored in the database.

+* **Employee Management**
+* ***Employee Registration:*** Facilitates registering new employees, including details like department, role, and project assignments.
+Checks for existing roles, departments, and project IDs to ensure data integrity.
+* ***Fetching Employee Info:*** Provides endpoints to fetch detailed information about employees, including department and role names, and associated projects.

+* **Project Management**
+* ***Manager and Projects Info:*** Endpoints to fetch manager-specific information and the projects they're overseeing, leveraging session data for authentication and personalized content delivery.

+* **Attendance and Leave Management**
+* ***Attendance Recording:*** Implements endpoints to record employee attendance entries and exits.
+Also, allows applying for leaves and managing leave requests with approval/rejection functionality.

+* **Payment Management**
+Records the payment details after confirming the correct payment ID in the backend.

+# Database Connection
+Establishes a connection to the MySQL database with configuration details (host, user, password, database).

+# Running the Server
+The server listens on a specified port (default is 3002) and logs a message when successfully running.

+This backend setup ensures that all operations related to employee management, from authentication to project assignments and leave management, are handled efficiently.
+It lays the foundation for a scalable and secure application capable of supporting various HR functionalities.

+For more detailed documentation on the API endpoints and their usage, refer to the in-code comments and Express.js routing setup within the server.js file.

 # Database Schema Overview

 The Employee Management System utilizes a MySQL database to store and manage data efficiently.
 Below is a summary of the database tables and their respective roles within the system: